mobusdorphin/blueHouseMonthly_deborah/linux_tutorial_00/linux_tutorial_00.md

 # Queen Deborah's guide on how to do GNU/Linux things good and do other things good too

-## Issue 1: How to make ASCII art good and learn terminal colors good too
+## Issue 1: How to make ASCII art good and create aliases good too

 ### ![](concerned_mirelia.jpg) By Queen Deborah Chrysoprase